S. R. Bommai

-Somappa Rayappa Bommai (6 June 1924 – 10 October 2007) was an Indian Politician who was the 4th Chief Minister of Karnataka.
+Somappa Rayappa Bommai (6 June 1924 – 10 October 2007) was an Indian Politician who was the 4thChief Minister of Karnataka.
 He was also the Human Resource Development Minister in the United Front government from 1996 to 1998.
 He is widely remembered as the champion for the landmark judgment of the Supreme Court of India, S. R. Bommai v.
 Union of India.

 His son Basavaraj Bommai became the Chief Minister of Karnataka in 2021 making them only the second father and son duo after H. D. Devegowda and H. D. Kumaraswamy to become the Chief Ministers of Karnataka.

 Early life and political career

 S. R. Bommai was born on 6 June 1924 in a Sadar Lingayat family at Karadagi village of Shiggaon taluk of the then undivided Dharwad District.
 He took part in the Quit India movement of 1942.
 He also played an active role in the unification (Ekikarana in Kannada) of Karnataka which had been spread among Mysore kingdom, Bombay Presidency, Hyderabad, and Madras Presidency, during the British rule.

 A lawyer by profession, he was elected to the Karnataka Legislative assembly many times from the Hubballi rural constituency and was also a member of the Karnataka Legislative council from 1972 to 1978.

-He along with Ramakrishna Hegde, J. H. Patel and H. D. Deve Gowda — was instrumental in the Janata Party forming a government in the State for the first time in the State in 1983.
-He was given the weighty portfolio of Industries in the Ramakrishna Hegde government.
-After Hegde quit on moral grounds, Mr. Bommai took charge as Chief Minister of the State on 13 August 1988 and his government was dismissed by the then Governor, P. Venkatasubbaiah, on 21 April 1989.
-The dismissal was on the grounds that his government had lost its majority following large-scale defections engineered by several Janata Party leaders of the day.
+He along with Ramakrishna Hegde, J. H. Patel and H. D. Deve Gowda was instrumental in the Janata Party forming a government in Karnataka for the first time in 1983.
+He was given the portfolio of Industries in the Ramakrishna Hegde government.
+After Hegde quit on moral grounds, Bommai took charge as Chief Minister on 13 August 1988 and his government was dismissed by the then Governor, P. Venkatasubbaiah, on 21 April 1989 on the grounds that his government had lost its majority following large-scale defections engineered by several Janata Party leaders.
 Bommai had sought some time from the Governor to prove his majority on the floor of the Legislature and he was denied this.
 He challenged this order in the Supreme Court.

 S. R. Bommai was the president of Karnataka state unit until the state unit got merged with Janata Dal in 1993 before 1994 Karnataka Assembly elections.